 What can I do?

-See your doctor for treatment and advice.
-Your doctor will help coordinate your treatment.
-As lupus is a lifelong disease, it is important to see your doctor regularly to make sure it stays under control.
-Your doctor may also send you to a Rheumatologist, an arthritis specialist, for further tests and treatment.
+See a lupus specialist Brisbane trusts for advice.
+Your GP will help coordinate your treatment.
+As lupus is a lifelong disease, it is essential to regularly see your GP to make sure it stays under control.
+Your GP may also send you to a Rheumatologist, an arthritis specialist, for further tests and treatment.
 If you have lupus and have not seen a Rheumatologist, ask your doctor about a referral.

 Learn about lupus and play an active role in your treatment.
-Not all information you read or hear about is trustworthy so always talk to your doctor or healthcare team about treatments you are thinking about trying.
-Self management courses aim to help you develop skills to be actively involved in your healthcare.
+Not all information you read or hear about is trustworthy so always talk to your doctors about treatments you are thinking about trying.
+Self-management courses aim to help you develop skills to be actively involved in your healthcare.

 Live a healthy life.
 Stay physically active, eat a healthy diet, stop smoking and reduce stress to help your overall health and wellbeing.

 Acknowledge your feelings and seek support.
-As there is currently no cure for lupus and it can affect many parts of your life, it is natural to feel scared, frustrated, sad and sometimes angry.
-Be aware of these feelings and get help if they start affecting your daily life.
+As there is currently no cure for lupus, and it can affect many parts of your life, it is natural to feel scared, frustrated, sad and sometimes angry.
+Be aware of these feelings and get help and treatment for lupus if they start affecting your daily life.